destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What does the useRef hook do and when to use it?
 - What does the useReducer hook do and when to use it?
 - What is React Context, and what is its use-case?
-- How to create and consume React Context?
 - React-Use is package providing multitude of helpful hooks.
 Which of them you think might be useful for you?
 What they do?
 - How does hooks dependency array work?
 How to make a hook run on component: mount, unmount, property change